CumulusNetworks/docs/content/cumulus-vx/Overview.md

 ## Supported Hypervisors

-Cumulus VX is supported with:
+Cumulus VX works with these supported hypervisors:

 - KVM-QEMU
 - KVM-QEMU and Vagrant
 - VirtualBox
 - VirtualBox and GNS3
 - VirtualBox and Vagrant
-- VMware Fusion, Worksation, and vSphere ESXi
+- VMware Fusion, Workstation, and vSphere ESXi

 {{%notice note%}}
-Cumulus VX is supported with VMware Fusion, Workstation, and vSphere ESXi; however, this document provides setup instructions for VMware vSphere ESXi only.
+Cumulus VX works with VMware Fusion, Workstation, and vSphere ESXi; however, this document provides setup instructions for VMware vSphere ESXi only.
 {{%/notice%}}

 ## Cumulus VX Compared with Cumulus Linux

 The VM is the same Cumulus Linux operating system supported on NVIDIA Ethernet switches and contains all the same software features but in a VM format.
 Cumulus VX provides full data plane functionality through the Linux kernel, as well as layer 2 VLANs and both VXLAN bridging and VXLAN routing capabilities.
-Due to hardware limitations, certain functionality is supported in Cumulus VX but not on ethernet switches.
-Due to hardware specific implementations, certain features are not supported in Cumulus VX.
+Due to hardware limitations, Cumulus VX supports certain functionality but not on Ethernet switches.
+Due to hardware specific implementations, Cumulus VX does not support certain features.

 Cumulus VX supports all software functions like BGP, spanning-tree, and SNMP, as well as any automation tooling and third-party packages.